 - Higher LTV, Means More Money to Spend

-- That’s why AdWords is so competitive and costly in general terms, but why specifically in the higher ed industry?
+- That’s why Google Ads is so competitive and costly in general terms, but why specifically in the higher ed industry?
 Marketing for colleges and universities is tricky because of how desirable students are.
 They have a large Life Time Value (LTV), or in laymen terms: creating a relationship with this customer will result in profit for you.
 With a greater reward, more higher education marketers are willing to spend larger sums to obtain the lead.
 With more money going around, the ad space becomes more expensive.

 Now you understand why PPC for higher education is so expensive, we can focus on how to reduce your cost per lead.
 Testing and altering your website for conversion optimization can lower your overall CPL.
 Here’s how:

 Conversion Optimization Can Lower CPL

 The goal of conversion optimization is to increase the number of leads without increasing ad spend.
 To achieve this, you need to tailor your website’s pages, content, and layout towards fulfilling your customers’ needs.
 That way they will take you up on whatever offer you provide and give you their information and become a lead, or better yet, you can turn a lead into a sale.